WhoSayin52/live-gold-price-tracking-server/README.md

 ## Description

-A simple client-server web app that **updates simulated gold prices every 5 seconds**.
+A simple server with a simple client interface that **updates simulated gold prices every 5 seconds**.
 Gold prices are simulated because most APIs update slowly; this way, you can see the server-client interaction in real time.

 ### Frontend